raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step08.md

 Now it is time for you to design a chassis for your robot buggy and make sure all the components fit:

 + Try to find a container that you can use for the prototype of the chassis
-+ If you have a container, check that all the components will fit.
-Otherwise, map out the components on paper
++ If you have a container, check that all the components will fit using the actual components or by mapping them out on paper
-+ Make any modifications to the chassis if necessary or find another container if the design isn't working out
++ Check that there is a bit of extra room for the components to account for things like wiring

 Share the materials you used and the design process you followed in the comments below.
 You can also include a link to an image of your chassis by using [Imgur](https://imgur.com/) or another image hosting platform.